Quick Start Guide

 Hands-on: Iris Quickstart

-The quickest way to validate your setup is the Iris example.
-It requires no input data — the module downloads the dataset and writes outputs to S3.
+The quickest way to validate your setup is the Iris quickstart.
+It requires no input data; the first module creates the dataset and the second trains the model.

-1. Download the template and set your S3 variables
+1. Copy the template and set your artifact bucket

 1. Deploy and run both Iris modules